Read This First

 Prompt 3: Identify 20 well-known individuals who aspired to be recognized as philosophers, but whose ideas are widely regarded by the philosophical community as lacking in rigor or substantial contribution.

-The central claim is this: Here are 20 individuals whose works and ideas have touched on philosophical themes, though they have not generally been embraced by the academic philosophical community as rigorous contributors to formal philosophy.
+In plain terms: Here are 20 individuals whose works and ideas have touched on philosophical themes, though they have not generally been embraced by the academic philosophical community as rigorous contributors to formal philosophy.

 1. Ayn Rand – Known for developing Objectivism, her works are often criticized for lack of academic rigor.